 S. aureus is one of the most common pathogens of periprosthetic joint infections.
 Although various options have been tried to prevent these infections from occurring, i.e., coating, using antibiotic therapy, etc., these treatments haven’t eliminated them.
 In this study, we set out to map where implant associated infections may begin to further understand the attachment to hardware.

 We observed greater attachment to rough surfaces on implants such as the femoral hip stem and the total knee system than smooth-like surfaces found elsewhere (Figures 4 and 5).
-Although this is not surprising as greater surface area attachment to rougher surfaces and lesser surface area attachment to smooth surfaces is reported across many fields [17,27-29].
-Many explain this through the attachment point theory which describes how increased contact points results in greater and stronger attachment and additionally through the shelter effect in which the bacteria are protected, like a form of shelter, in the valleys of the rough surface [30-32].
-SEM imaging shows this more clearly as the increased points of attachment and valleys on the implants we characterized as rough compared to the smooth or edge pieces (Figures 1 and 2).
+Although this is not surprising as greater surface area attachment to rougher surfaces and lesser surface area attachment to smooth surfaces is reported across many fields [17,28-30].
+Many explain this through the attachment point theory which describes how increased contact points results in greater and stronger attachment and additionally through the shelter effect in which the bacteria are protected, like a form of shelter, in the valleys of the rough surface [31-33].
+SEM imaging, a commonly used technique to identify biofilm on orthopedic materials [34], shows this more clearly as the increased points of attachment and valleys on the implants we characterized as rough compared to the smooth or edge pieces (Figures 1 and 2).
 A similar study from Luca et.
 Al reported a reduction in bacterial attachment to polished surfaces compared to other surfaces on spinal implants [23].
 We found similar results in our study with a significant reduction in bacterial attachment to smooth implant surfaces (Figure 6).

-More surprising is the significant attachment to edges on implants (Figure 6).
+There was significant bacterial attachment to edges on implants (Figure 6).
 One example is the 5 inch fixation plate location 1 where there is a depression used to identify the component (Figure 3).
 This location had the greatest luminescence of the four locations on the 5 inch fixation plate, three of which are characterized as edges.
 The knee location 4 and sliding screw location 2 are similar examples.
 The reasoning behind this attachment and biofilm accumulation on edges is unclear.
-In industrial systems with flow it is known that biofilms attach and accumulate on macroscopic edges and ridges that might be found in bends and joints [33] and it is assumed that this is due to vortices and back eddies around these features.
+In industrial systems with flow it is known that biofilms attach and accumulate on macroscopic edges and ridges that might be found in bends and joints [35] and it is assumed that this is due to vortices and back eddies around these features.
 However, in our laboratory experiments there was only flow during media exchanges and removal of implants from the growth media.
 An edge may allow delivery of utriaents from both sides of the biofilm encouraging growth.
 More experiments are required to test this hypothesis.
 Nevertheless, our study shows that macroscopic surface features such as edges, ridges, tapped screw holes etc. as well as macroscopically rough surfaces such as designed for osseointegration should be considered as potential sites for biofilm accumulation.
 Conventionally, bacterial attachment studies are performed on flat featureless coupons with uniform nano or micro surface roughness and such macroscopic features are overlooked.